tektoncd/triggers/docs/interceptors.md

 you want the `Interceptor` to accept in the `eventTypes` field.
 The `Interceptor` accepts data event types listed in [Event payload](https://confluence.atlassian.com/bitbucketserver/event-payload-938025882.html).

-Below is an example Bitbucket `Interceptor` reference:
+Below is an example Bitbucket `Interceptor` reference for server:

 ```yaml
 interceptors: